Dietrich von Choltitz: Soviet Union 1941–1943

 At the start of Operation Barbarossa, Choltitz's regiment was based in Romania, advancing as part of Army Group South into Ukraine.
 His route led through Bessarabia, he crossed the Dnieper river on 30 August 1941, and at the end of October he fought his way to the Crimea.

 As part of Erich von Manstein's 11th Army, the regiment fought in the siege of Sevastopol.
 The siege was bloody for Choltitz's regiment, which was reduced in numbers from 4,800 men to just 349.

 During the harsh winter at the turn of 1941 and 1942, Choltitz struggled with heart problems and also began to show symptoms of chronic obstructive pulmonary disease.
-Promoted to Generalmajor soon after, he was made acting commander of 260th Infantry division in 1942.
-He was then promoted to Generalleutnant the following year and given command of 11th Panzer Division, which he led during the Battle of Kursk.
+Promoted to soon after, he was made acting commander of 260th Infantry division in 1942.
+He was then promoted to the following year and given command of 11th Panzer Division, which he led during the Battle of Kursk.